pietervdvn/MapComplete/Docs/Layers/bike_repair_station.md

-This tagrendering is only visible in the popup if the following condition is met: `email~.+&service:bicycle:pump:operational_status=broken`
+This tagrendering is only visible in the popup if the following condition is met: `email~.+ &service:bicycle:pump:operational_status=broken`